remix-run/remix/.changeset/tender-elephants-kneel.md

 "@remix-run/server-runtime": patch
 ---

-- Change initial hydration route mismatch from a URL check to a matches check to be resistant to URL inconsistenceis
+Change initial hydration route mismatch from a URL check to a matches check to be resistant to URL inconsistencies